 Vehicle Detection Probe

 The probe has more flexibility than a normal loop detector.
-The probe can be buried under the road surface, alternatively it can be positioned at the side of the system or even mounted above the ground next to the passage of the vehicles.
-This device must be accompanied with a separate control unit.
+The probe can be buried under the road surface; alternatively, it can be positioned at the side of the system or even mounted above the ground next to the passage of the vehicles.
+This device must be accompanied by a separate control unit.

-Fitted above ground with flexibility, can be positioned on a gate post, a barrier cabinet, enclosure or wall / fence.
+Fitted above ground with flexibility, it can be positioned on a gate post, a barrier cabinet, enclosure or wall/fence.
 Offers up to an 8m range of detection.
-Set up is all done using a smartphone app.
+The setup is all done using a smartphone app.

 Wireless Loop

-A battery powered wireless system, the unit bolts down to the road surface (in ground options also available).
-Uses a magnetic field and radar detection system.
+A battery-powered wireless system, the unit bolts down to the road surface (in-ground options also available).
+Uses a magnetic field and a radar detection system.
 Easily programmable.

 Pros & Cons of our Detectors